-For the reasons amply explained, it is accordingly considered that there was, at the very least, a clear lack of diligence by the Service Provider in the general administration of the Scheme in respect of the Complainant and in carrying out its duties as Trustee, particularly when it came to the dealings and aspects involving the appointed investment adviser and the oversight functions with respect to the Scheme and portfolio structure.
+For the reasons amply explained, it is accordingly considered that there was, at the very least, a clear lack of diligence by the Service Provider in the general administration of the Scheme in respect of the Complainant and in carrying out its duties as Trustee, particularly when it came to the dealings and aspects involving the appointed investment adviser; the oversight functions with respect to the Scheme and portfolio structure; as well as the reporting to the Complainant on the underlying portfolios.

 It is also considered that there are various instances which indicate non-compliance by the Service Provider with applicable requirements and obligations as amply explained above in this decision.
-The Service Provider failed to act with the prudence, diligence and attention of a bonus paterfamilias.90
+The Service Provider failed to act with prudence, diligence and attention of a bonus paterfamilias.

-The Arbiter also considers that the Service Provider did not meet the 'reasonable and legitimate expectations'91 of the Complainant who had placed her trust in the Service Provider and others, believing in their professionalism and their duty of care and diligence.
+The Arbiter also considers that the Service Provider did not meet the 'reasonable and legitimate expectations' of the Complainant who had placed his trust in the Service Provider and others, believing in their professionalism and their duty of care and diligence.